 Strategic Acquirers and Corporate Buyers

-Strategic acquirers are companies looking to expand their market reach, acquire new customer bases, or add complementary product lines.
+Strategic acquirers are companies looking to expand their customer base, increase their market reach, or add complementary product lines.
 They often pay premiums because they’re buying synergy value—the additional revenue or cost savings they expect from combining your business with their existing operations.
-A skincare brand acquiring a complementary haircare line, for example, might pay more than a financial buyer would because they can cross-sell to existing customers immediately.

 Private Equity and Financial Buyers